loomchild/webflow-alpinejs/README.md

 > A simple script to allow using [Alpine.js](https://github.com/alpinejs/alpine) in [Webflow](https://webflow.com/) designer.

-To learn the basic usage, read my related tutorial on [Medium](https://medium.com/@jareklipski/webflow-alpine-js-d53d77e3293).
-To interact with Webflow built-in components, check this article on [Medium](https://medium.com/@jareklipski/interacting-with-the-webflow-slider-component-using-alpine-js-c154885feaed).
+To learn the basic usage, read my ["Webflow + Alpine.js" tutorial](https://medium.com/@jareklipski/webflow-alpine-js-d53d77e3293).
+To interact with Webflow built-in components, see the ["Interacting with the Webflow Slider Component using Alpine.js" article](https://medium.com/@jareklipski/interacting-with-the-webflow-slider-component-using-alpine-js-c154885feaed).

 You can also check a [demo site](https://webflow.com/website/alpinejs-demo) for a live example.